 - Training staff on good ergonomic postures for lifting and serving.

 - Limiting the amount of cash on site and implement an emergency safety plan.

 Workers’ compensation benefits are available for restaurant workers who were injured at work.
 Compensation can help cover medical expenses, medications, treatments, lost wages, and temporary or permanent disabilities.

 If you become injured while working at your restaurant job, you should report your injury immediately to your supervisor and seek medical care.
 Many workers fear retaliation for reporting an injury or taking time off to heal, but this is against the law.
 An experienced workers’ compensation lawyer can explain your rights and help you file a claim for benefits.

-Downington Workers’ Compensation Lawyers at Wusinich & Sweeney, LLC Represent Injured Restaurant Workers
+Downington Workers’ Compensation Lawyers at Wusinich, Sweeney & Ryan, LLC Represent Injured Restaurant Workers

 If you sustained a workplace injury, you may be eligible for compensation.
-Our experienced Downington workers’ compensation lawyers at Wusinich & Sweeney, LLC will fight for you to get the maximum compensation available for your case.
+Our experienced Downington workers’ compensation lawyers at Wusinich, Sweeney & Ryan, LLC will fight for you to get the maximum compensation available for your case.
 Contact us online or call us at 610-594-1600 today to schedule a free consultation.
 Located in Exton, Pennsylvania, we serve clients in Downingtown, West Chester, Coatesville, Phoenixville, Malvern, Lyndell, Wagontown, Uwchlan Township, Parkesburg, Chester Springs, Lancaster County, Reading, and Morgantown.